Quark (dairy product)

-Quark or quarg is a type of fresh dairy product made from milk.
+Quark or quarg (sometimes translated as curd cheese) is a type of fresh dairy product made from milk.
 The milk is soured, usually by adding lactic acid bacteria cultures, and strained once the desired curdling is achieved.
 It can be classified as fresh acid-set cheese.
 Traditional quark can be made without rennet, but in modern dairies small quantities of rennet are typically added.
 It is soft, white and unaged, and usually has no salt added.

-It is traditional in the cuisines of Baltic, Germanic and Slavic-speaking countries as well as amongst Ashkenazi Jews and various Turkic peoples.
+Quark and its dryer variant tvorog are traditional in the cuisines of Baltic, Germanic and Slavic-speaking countries as well as amongst French, Romanians, Italians, Hungarians, Greeks, Ashkenazi Jews and various Turkic peoples.
+Quark is similar to other fresh cheeses including the French fromage blanc, cottage cheese, and farmer cheese.

-Dictionaries sometimes translate it as curd cheese, cottage cheese, farmer cheese or junket.
-In Germany, quark and cottage cheese are considered to be different types of fresh cheese and quark is often not considered cheese at all, while in Eastern Europe cottage cheese is usually viewed as a type of quark (e.g. Ukrainian for cottage cheese is "сир" syr).

-Quark is similar to French fromage blanc.
-It is distinct from Italian ricotta because ricotta (Italian "recooked") is made from scalded whey.
-Quark is somewhat similar to yogurt cheeses such as the South Asian chak(k)a, the Arabic labneh, and the Central Asian suzma or kashk, but while these products are obtained by straining yogurt (milk fermented with thermophile bacteria), quark is made from soured milk fermented with mesophile bacteria.

 Name

 Quark is possibly described by Tacitus in his book Germania as lac concretum ("thick milk"), eaten by Germanic peoples.
 However, this could also have meant soured milk or any other kind of fresh cheese or fermented milk product.